uCiC-app/slate/source/includes/_questions.md

 Parameter | Type | Description
 --------- | ---- | -----------
-lang | String | UTF8 Language Code
-category | String | Category of request, valid categories are ['ucic', 'intro2'].
+lang | String | UTF8 Language Code.
+Default is 'en' category | String | Category of request, valid categories are ['ucic', 'intro2'].
 Default is 'ucic' limit | Unsigned Integer | Maximum number of comments to return offset | Unsigned Integer | Offset in list of comments to start return from